-Mid-Atlantic Christian University offers the following degree through the School of Professional Studies: the Bachelor of Science (B.S.).
+Mid-Atlantic Christian University offers the following degrees through the School of Professional Studies: the Associate of Arts (A.A.) and the Bachelor of Science (B.S.).
+The Associate of Arts (A.A.) requires a minimum of 64 semester hours of credit.
 The Bachelor of Science (B.S.) requires a minimum of 120 semester hours of credit.